jorendorff/gc-in-50-lines/README.md

 Details to be filled in later.
 C code calls this function, and it returns a pointer to a freshly allocated object.

+It&rsquo;s not this function&rsquo;s responsibility
+to populate the object&rsquo;s fields.
+Your constructor or initialize method will do that.
+This is called before the constructor, and all it does is find some memory that&rsquo;s not already being used, set it aside, and return the address.

 ==> Now.
 What&rsquo;s the other feature a garbage collector has to expose?